-She was poor, black and terminally ill with cervical cancer.
-Henrietta Lacks was a 31-year-old mother of five when she died in 1951, but her name and memory live on in the form of a remarkable lineage of continually dividing cells that have achieved, to all intents and purposes, “immortality”.
+Henrietta Lacks, a Black woman, was a 31-year-old mother of five when she died from cervical cancer in 1951.
+Her name and memory live on in the form of a remarkable lineage of continually dividing cells that have achieved, to all intents and purposes, “immortality”.
 Her cancer cells have continued to live well beyond her death in labs around the world, replicating so prolifically that laid end-to-end they could be wrapped around the earth three times.

-When Henrietta attended a cancer clinic at Johns Hopkins in Baltimore in January 1951, the only hospital in the area to treat African Americans, little did she realise that she would achieve a kind of immortality herself.
+When Henrietta attended a cancer clinic at Johns Hopkins in Baltimore in January 1951, the only hospital in the area to treat African Americans at that time, little did she realise that she would achieve a kind of immortality.
 Her surgeon, Howard Jones, took a tissue biopsy of her cancerous womb without her knowledge or consent, which was passed to George Otto Gey, a physician and cancer researcher in the same Baltimore hospital who was astonished by the ability of the cells to replicate in laboratory culture.

 Normally, cancer cells would divide a few times and die off before any decent studies could be done with them.
 But Henrietta’s just kept on dividing and dividing, just so long as they were fed the right mix of nutrients for them to grow.
 Henrietta’s cancer cells became the first human “cell line” to be established in culture and Gey named them after the first two letters of her name – HeLa (pronounced “hee-la”).